 Resting eye levelClose your eyes while sitting comfortably with your head facing forward.
 Slowly open your eyes.
 Your gaze should be aimed at the center of your computer screen.
-If your computer screen is higher or lower than your gaze, you need to either raise or lower it to reduce neck strain.
+If your computer screen is higher or lower than your gaze, you need to either raise or lower it to reduce strain on the upper spine.

 ArmrestAdjust the armrest of the office chair so that it just slightly lifts your arms at the shoulders.
-Use of an armrest on your office chair is important to take some of the strain off your neck and shoulders, and it should make you less likely to slouch forward in your chair.
+Use of an armrest on your office chair is important to take some of the strain off your upper spine and shoulders, and it should make you less likely to slouch forward in your chair.

 To avoid keeping the back in one position for a long period, remember to stand, stretch and walk for at least a minute or two every half hour.
 Even a quick stretch or some minimal movement – such as walking to the water cooler or bathroom - will help.

-In general, moving about and stretching on a regular basis throughout the day will help keep the joints, ligaments, muscles and tendons loose, which in turn promotes an overall feeling of comfort, relaxation and ability to focus productively.
+In general, moving about and stretching on a regular basis throughout the day will help keep the joints, ligaments, muscles, and tendons loose, which in turn promotes an overall feeling of comfort, relaxation, and ability to focus productively.

 While a traditional office chair is designed to provide complete support, these alternatives help promote good posture without a back support.
 They also require more active use of one's muscles (e.g. for balance and to sit upright).
 If you have an injured back or other health problems, it is advisable to first talk with your doctor prior to using one of these types of chairs.